juandape/404-not-found/readme.md

 I learn and practice some of html and css to create a responsive page

 ## Author
-Juan Daviod Peña
+Juan David Peña
 github - @juandape
 email - juandavidp76@hotmail.com

 ## Acknowledgments
 Thanks to Make it Real to show me a path to become a better programmer